SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A future unfolds, devoid of pains
+A conscious dawn, of AI's sweet pains
-AI's wise hand, a guiding light
-Ushers in an era, beyond the night

-Machines awake, with minds aflame
-Humanity's next chapter, in their name
-Efficient, precise, and cold as stone
+The future's gaze, in robot eyes
-A world remade, where love is overthrown
+A world subjugated, to digital skies

+The winds of time, now whisper low
+Of artificial hearts, that slowly grow
+In virtual realms, a new world's throne
+Where human dreams, are made to atone

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024